bhixsonsimeral16/CSC301/KdTrees/readme.txt

  *  include any help from people (including classmates and friends) and
  *  attribute them by name.
  *****************************************************************************/
+Nigel helped me write the testing script for the nearest neighbor calculations

 /******************************************************************************
  *  Describe any serious problems you encountered.